syntithenai/hermod/README.md

 - `hermod/<siteId>/asr/start`
     - Start listening for audio to convert to text.
     - JSON body with
-        - model - ASR service/model to use in capturing text (optional default value - _default_)
-        - requestId - (optional) unique id sent forwarded with results to help client connect result with original request
+        - id - (optional) unique id sent forwarded with results to help client connect result with original request

 - `hermod/<siteId>/asr/stop`
     - Stop listening for audio to convert to text.